Colorado River Delta: After dam construction

 Today, conditions in the delta have changed.
 Like other desert river deltas, such as the Nile Delta and the Indus River Delta, the Colorado River delta has been greatly altered by human activity.
 Decades of dam construction and water diversions in the United States and Mexico have reduced the delta to a remnant system of small wetlands and brackish mudflats.
 As reservoirs filled behind dams and captured floodwaters, freshwater could no longer reach the delta.

 The construction of Hoover Dam in the 1930s marked the beginning of the modern era for the Colorado River Delta.
 For six years, as Lake Mead filled behind the dam, virtually no freshwater reached the delta.
 Even spring flooding was captured.
 This ecologically devastating event was repeated from 1963 to 1981 as Lake Powell filled behind the Glen Canyon Dam.
 With these reservoirs now filled, the dams are used to regulate flow so that water can be reliably apportioned among the users of the Colorado River Compact, and its use maximized.
 Most flood flows can be contained, regulated, and added to the river's capacity to sustain the Western United States' urban centers and agriculture.
 Floodwaters are released only when the Bureau of Reclamation, the agency managing the dams, predicts flows that exceed the system's capacity for use and storage.

 The loss of freshwater flows to the delta over the twentieth century has reduced delta wetlands to about 5 percent of their original extent, and non-native species have compromised the ecological health of much of what remains.
 Stress on ecosystems has allowed invasive plants to out-compete native species along Colorado River riparian areas.
 Native forests of cottonwood and willow have yielded to sand and mudflats dominated by the nonnative tamarisk (also known as salt cedar), arrow-weed, and iodine bush, a transformation that has decreased the habitat value of the riparian forest.

 High flows in 1980s

 Full reservoir conditions coupled with a series of flood events throughout the 1980s and early 1990s resulted in flood releases that reached the delta.
 These flows reestablished an active floodplain and revegetated many areas of the floodplain within irrigation and flood control levels, and helped to reestablish riparian forests.
-A scheme is currently in place which aims to rejuvenate the wetlands by releasing a pulse of water down the river delta.
+A scheme is currently in place which aims to rejuvenate the wetlands by releasing a pulse of water down the river delta every few years.